-While you may choose to operate your business under your own name, most small business owners choose a trade name.
-This name will need to be registered in the state where you will operate.
+If you’re starting out as a sole proprietorship, your business’s name automatically starts out as your legal personal name.
+However, most small business owners register a DBA, or “doing business as” trade name.
+This will need to be registered in the state where you will operate.

 Choose Your Legal Structure

-One of the first steps in setting up your business is determining your legal structure.
-Your legal structure determines how much you pay in taxes and your personal liability for your business.
-Legal structures include:
+One of the first steps in setting up your business is determining what type of business structure you want to operate.
+This affects how much you pay in taxes and your personal liability for your business.

 Register With The IRS & State Revenue Agency